 Sewer inspections are essential to selling your home in Santa Cruz because the city requires them before you’re allowed to close.
 As of June 26, 2018, the Santa Cruz City Council requires all property owners to have the sewer lateral inspected by an authorized inspector before selling.

 Failing the inspection doesn’t need to be a disaster.
 You have two paths forward.
 The first option is to repair the sewer and get a second inspection.
-If you pass the second one, then you can get your Sanitary Sewer Certificate.
+You can get your Sanitary Sewer Certificate if you pass the second one.

 However, you also have the option to pass the responsibility for repair onto your buyers.
 If the buyer agrees, the city of Santa Cruz then certifies and issues your Transfer of Responsibility.
 Then, you can sell the home.

 Remember that not all buyers will be interested in repairing the sewer.
 After all, they can buy it, but they must repair the damaged lateral within 90 days after closing and seek a second inspection.

 Does Every Home in Santa Cruz County Need an Inspection?

 No, the inspection rule only applies within the jurisdiction of Santa Cruz City Council’s sanitation district.